Wind-WindKids/winding/samples/sophieandwind/frost.md

 dragon_takeover: spread, landscape-oriented
 --
 @left: page, text, portrait-oriented
-Her Dragon’s voice cut in, calm but absolute, "I’m taking control now.”
+Her Dragon’s voice cut in, calm but firm: "I have the controls.”
-Full rudder, full aileron — the eGull steadied, straightened, slowed, and rolled to a stop in the middle of the runway, dead straight.
+The pedals moved, the stick shifted — the eGull steadied, straightened, slowed, exited the runway and rolled to a stop, dead straight.

 Wind was already in the air, "Are you okay?" — he asked over the radio.

-Sophie sat rigid, her hand locked on the stick.
+Sophie sat rigid, she clicked the transmit.
-She clicked the transmit.
 “I’m fine,” she said through clenched teeth, — "Aborted takeoff."

 It wasn’t the gusts that had scared her most — it was the Dragon taking control.
+It felt like that day in Paris.

 Wind landed, taxied over and came to hug her.